02snehil/SDFC_Banking/README.md

 ## Overview

 SDFC Banking Application is a complete web based and banking solution all the functions of a bank.
 The product has been developed using open, industry standard, proven technologies and high quality software engineering methodologies.
-SDFC Bank is highly parameterized to support constantly changing customer and regulatory requirement.The product truly leverages on web technologies and centralized database.
+SDFC Bank is highly parameterized to support constantly changing customer and regulatory requirement.
+The product truly leverages on web technologies and centralized database.

 ## Tech Used